camera-traps/bioacoustics/README.md

 5. Create a folder in `data` with the name of your project.
 6. Copy your raw data to the `raw` folder.
 7. Edit the `acoustic_to_camtrapdp.Rmd` file to include your project-specific code.
-8. Run `acoustic_to_camtrapdp.Rmd` to generate the Camtrap DP iles.
+8. Run `acoustic_to_camtrapdp.Rmd` to generate the Camtrap DP files.
 9. Throughout all the previous steps: commit your changes and push to your branch.
-You don’t need to wait to commit until your finished.
+You don’t need to wait to commit until you're finished.
 10. Create a pull request to merge your changes into the main branch.

 ## Relevant sources